Submarine landslide: Giant slides along the Norwegian margin

 The Storegga Slide is among the largest recent submarine landslides discovered worldwide.
 Like many other submarine landslides from the North Atlantic it is dated to a Pleistocene – Holocene age.
-Such large submarine landslides have been interpreted to occur most frequent either during the Northern Hemisphere Glaciation (NHG) or during the deglaciation.
+Such large submarine landslides have been interpreted to have occurred most frequently either during the Northern Hemisphere Glaciation (NHG) or during the deglaciation.
 During glacial or deglacial times a series of geological processes modified intensely the shallow structure of the submarine continental margin.
 For instance, changing sea levels during glaciation and accompanying sea level drop produce enhanced erosive processes.
 Advancing or retreating glaciers eroded the continent and provided vast amounts of sediment to the continental shelf.
 These processes led to the building of trough mouth fans, similar to river fan deltas.
 The large sediment accumulation promoted slope failures that are observed in the subsurface structure as stacked debris flows above each other.
 Sliding happened often along weak layers that have less shear strength due to higher effective internal pore pressures e.g. from gashydrate dissolution, other fluids, or simply weakening is due to contrasting sediment properties within the sediment succession.
 Earthquakes caused by isostatic rebound due to waning glacials are typically assumed as final land-sliding triggers.

 In recent years, a series of giant mass transport deposits (MTDs) that are volumetrically much bigger than the deposits of the Storegga slide have been detected in several locations in the subsurface geological record of the Norwegian continental margin using geophysical methods.
 These MTDs exceed in size any slope failure of the youngest high-glacial times.
 Individual deposits reach up to 1 km in thickness and the largest are up to 300 km in length.
 The internal structure imaged with seismic methods shows sometimes a transparent or a chaotic character indicating disintegration of the slide mass.
 In other examples, subparallel layering supports a cohesive sliding/slumping on a large scale.
 Local over-pressures are indicated by diapiric structures indicating gravity driven sub-vertical movement of water-rich sediment masses.
 Norway and Svalbard basins contain several of these giant MTDs, that span in age from Pliocene age at 2.7–2.3 Ma to ~0.5 Ma.
 In the Lofoten Basin, there were similar detected giant MTDs, but in this case all slides are younger than ~1 Ma.
 There is an ongoing debate on the generation of giant slides and their relation to Northern Hemisphere Glaciation.